starlinglab/authenticated-attributes/README.md

 $ nano .env
 ```

+### Docker

+For the HTTP server, a Docker container and Docker Compose file are available.

+1. Download [docker-compose.yml](./docker-compose.yml) to your server
+2. Generate a signing key as described above or in the compose file
+3. Edit the JWT secret in the compose file
+4. Run `docker compose up -d`

 ## Development

 After cloning the repo, run `npm install` to install dependencies.
 Enable pre-commit hooks with `git config core.hooksPath .githooks`.
 Now you should be ready to make code changes, and formatting and linting will happen automatically before committing.